2023 Camp Information Coming Soon

 For all on-site camps, fees are refundable with the exception of $25 if the camp office is notified of cancellation at least seven days before session starts.
-There will be no refund for off-site camps unless the vacated spot can be filled.
+There will be no refund for off-site camps unless the vacated spot can be filled from the waiting list.

 Souvenir Group Picture

 There will be an all-camp group picture taken at each camp session.
 The group pictures will be available to download from our website at no additional cost.
 Please click here to get your group picture.
 Group Picture

 Campers may send out mail from the camp office.
 Campers should bring paper, envelopes and postage stamps with them.
 Campers may also receive mail while at camp.
 Please allow 2-3 days for delivery.
 DO NOT SEND FOOD!!
 Food items will be confiscated.